SaeedZarzor/BFSimulator/README.md

 * **deal.II**

-The next step is to install and setup deal.II library.
-You can do so by following the following steps:
+The next step is to install and setup [deal.II](https://www.dealii.org/) library.
+You can do so by following the steps:

 1. open terminal and write ```clang``` to trigger the installation of the command line tools.
 2. download the deal.II library using the terminal command,